KaiChengLiu/GPU_ETOM-2DES/README.md

 For how to setup and process the jobs, see INSTALL file.

+Module:

-Module: GPU_2DES: Calculates 2DES for multilevel excitonic system including Monte-Carlo Gaussian static disorders.
+  GPU_2DES: Calculates 2DES for multilevel excitonic system including Monte-Carlo Gaussian static disorders.

+Usage:

+  1. Follow the INSTALL file to set up the environment
+  2. Set up input file, you can follow the step in /2d_intput/README.md
+  3. Set up ETOM by /bath_model/ETOM.py
+  4. Run /script/Run_GPU_2DES.sh
+  5. Draw 2D spectrum by gen_2d_spectrum/gen_2d_spectrum.py